ytaki0801/PureLISP.sh/README.md

 	* `-sl`: no prompt and pre-loading init file
 	* `-nl`: prompt and no pre-loading init file

+See init.plsh and codes in examples directory for details.

+(FYI, firstly implemented as a John McCarthy's Original Lisp evaluator but now a SICP's one)

 ## Shell Programming in this software

 * Conscells are firstly implemented to program as a metacircular evaluator
 * Pseudo-Array and Stack implementation by using gloval variables
 * Using pattern-matching, to do S-expression lexical analysis especially
-* Firstly implemented as a John McCarthy's Original Lisp evaluator but now a SICP's one

 ## Bugs and TODO